reflectoring/reflectoring.github.io/_posts/2020-01-02-spring-boot-profiles.md

 We could also add the property `spring.profiles.active` to one of our `application.yml` files to activate a certain set of profiles by default.

 This only works in the default `application.yml` file, however, and not in the profile-specific `application-<profile>.yml` files.
-Otherwise, in a profile we could activate another set of profiles, which could activate another set of profiles, which could activate another set of profiles until no one knows where those profiles come from anymore.
+Otherwise, in a profile, we could activate another set of profiles, which could activate another set of profiles, which could activate another set of profiles until no one knows where those profiles come from anymore.
 Spring Boot doesn't support this profile-ception, and that's a good thing!

 So, using `spring.profiles.active` might lead to misunderstandings when developers expect `spring.profiles.active` to work in profile-specific YAML files.